KCL-BMEIS/KCL-DGX-cluster-documentation/README.md

 See the official man page on `runai delete` for more information.

-## Checking Job Logs Using TensorBoard
+## Checking job logs using TensorBoard

 This section explains how to view logs from a running job using TensorBoard.